Sokkia

 Sokkia Co., Ltd. was founded in 1920 as Sokkisha in Japan.
 It makes measurement instruments for the surveying, construction and industrial measurement industries.
 In 2008 Sokkia was acquired by Topcon, but still maintains a separate brand.

 History

 In the beginning, the company was called Sokkisha Company and was founded by a group of 13 people.
-It started with manufacturing transits in a small workshop in Tokyo in 1920, At first limited to the Japanese market, Sokkisha began to develop precision measuring instruments and quickly became a popular manufacturer in Japan.
+It started with manufacturing transits in a small workshop in Tokyo in 1920.
+At first limited to the Japanese market, Sokkisha began to develop precision measuring instruments and quickly became a popular manufacturer in Japan.
 The worldwide expansion started with the United States.
 The American company Lietz became the exclusive distributor for Sokkisha instruments in the 1970s.
 In 1984 Sokkisha took over Lietz and becoming the world's largest manufacturer of surveying and measuring instruments.

 In the early 1990s, Sokkisha started a corporate identity project to improve and expand the company's global marketing.
 The result of this project was a new brand name: Sokkia.
-In 2008, Sokkia became a fully wholly owned subsidiary of Topcon.
+In 2008, Sokkia became a wholly owned subsidiary of Topcon.